On the Probability of Necessity and Sufficiency of Explaining Graph Neural Networks: A Lower Bound Optimization Approach: Empirical Study

+Note that for those baseline approaches that only generate node explanations (Grad, GuidedBP, and PGM-Explainer), we we will not report the \emph{fidelity} since there is no edge explanation obtained, and we only report the \emph{Recall@K}.
 Regarding the implementations of baselines, we adopt their original settings, as detailed in \ref{sec:baselines}.
 Since all baseline approaches generate only edge explanations instead of the joint explanations of edge and node features, for a fair comparison, we mainly compare the results of NSEG(PNS$^{e}$), NSEG(PN$^{e}$), and NSEG(PS$^{e}$) (which only generate edge explanations) with baseline methods in quantitative analysis, and we also showcase the results of NSEG(PNS$^{e,f}$), which generate joint explanations, in both quantitative and qualitative analyses.